fioprotocol/fips/fip-5.md

 ## Backwards compatibility
 Users can simultaneously use new private actions as well as public actions except that if FIO Address owner has set their FIO Address to privacy to 1, FIO Requests and FIO Data to that Address will not be allowed.

+get_fio_names and get_fio_addresses are modified, but only in response, where a new field is added.

+new_funds_request and record_obt_data are modified, but only new type of error is being added.

 ## Future considerations
 None